Brand identity, iconography, UI/UX design + merchandise

 Our target audience is comprised of busy individuals who are usually on-the-go, work long hours but make the effort to exercise and eat right.
 They do not have time to cook their own meals.

-Defining journey and user flow
+Defining the journey and user flow

 • Make it feel easy to add (or remove) items from the cart